 Alexis Harley lectures in English and is the author of Autobiologies: Charles Darwin and the Natural History of the Self.

-Alison Ravenscroft is Head of the Department of Creative Arts and English and the author of The Postcolonial Eye: White Australian Desire and the Visual Field of Race.
+Alison Ravenscroft is the author of The Postcolonial Eye: White Australian Desire and the Visual Field of Race.

 Catherine Padmore lectures in English and Creative Writing.
 She is the author of Sibyl's Cave and has two novels-in-progress about Elizabethan women.